ThundeRayn/ThundeRayn/README.md

 > “ Code is not just what it does, but how it makes people feel. ”

 ## About me
-- Passionate React Developer who loves crafting engaging web experiences.
+- Passionate Full Stack AI Developer who loves crafting engaging web experiences.
 - Strong focus on **React** and **NodeJS**, modern CSS (Tailwind, SCSS), and UI/UX
 - Enjoy turning complex problems into clean, user-friendly solutions.